Loading...

 Morgan and Clint in Unforgiven

 True, right?
-All of these things are pure Clint through and though.
-Just like these facts: (1) Clint dedicated this movie to two of his directorial mentors.
+All of these things are pure Clint through and through.
+Just like these filmic-facts: (1) Clint dedicated this movie to two of his directorial mentors.
 Don Siegel [from Dirty Harry] and Sergio Leone [from The Dollars Trilogy].
 (2) Clint's mother had a small part in this flick, but she was cut out from its final release due to its running time.
 Clint apologized to her whilst he was accepting his Oscar.
 (3) Clint wrote the main theme for this movie with some assistance from composer, Lennie Niehaus.
-(4) The screenplay, written by David Peoples, drifted around for nearly thirteen years before Clint Eastwood bought the writes to make it.
-Moreover, it took Clint an extra seven years before he actually got around to do it.
+(4) The screenplay, written by David Peoples, drifted around for nearly thirteen years before Clint Eastwood bought the rights to make it.
+Moreover, it took Clint an extra seven years before he actually got around to doing it.
 (5) Clint asked Gene Hackman to base his character on the then Los Angeles police chief, Daryl Gates.
-(6) David Peoples has publicly stated that the Martin Scorsese masterpiece 'Taxi Driver', and the Glendon Swarthout novel 'The Shootist', were the two major influences in writing this screenplay.
+(6) David Peoples has publicly stated that the Martin Scorsese masterpiece, 'Taxi Driver', and the Glendon Swarthout novel, 'The Shootist', were the two major influences in writing this screenplay.
 (7) Clint wore the same boots in this film as he did on 'Rawhide' and the 'Sergio Leone' films.
-Clint says that these boots symbolize the beginning and the end of his 'western career' for him.
+Clint says that for him these boots symbolize the beginning and the end of his 'western career'.
 (8) The lady who played the head prostitute, Strawberry Alice, is in fact Clint's first wife, Frances Fisher.
-And (9) 'The Duke' was a reference to Hollywood movie star, John Wayne.
-Plus the term 'Snake Eyes' was in reference to Lee Van Cleef, Clint's co-star in two of the 'Dollars Trilogy'.
+And (9) 'The term 'The Duke' was a reference to Hollywood movie star, John Wayne.
+Plus the term 'Snake Eyes' was a reference to Lee Van Cleef, Clint's co-star in two of the 'Dollars Trilogy'.

 Unforgiven Wallpaper

 Well, if you have not guessed by now, for me, 'Unforgiven' is an unforgettable film.
-Its a land mark movie for Clint, and I have to mention the magnificent performances by Morgan (sexy voice) Freeman, Gene (I'm a nice guy, honestly) Hackman, and Richard (I am good at playing b*stards) Harris.
+Its a landmark movie for Clint, and I have to mention the magnificent performances by Morgan (sexy voice) Freeman, Gene (I'm a nice guy, honestly) Hackman, and Richard (I am good at playing b*stards) Harris.
 Also, the rest of the cast did a bang up job as well, just like this, my favourite scene from this movie...

 THE RATING: A+